Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Interacting one-phonon Green function

 We compute the $\bm p$ and $\bm q$ vectors (\eqname~\ref{eq:p1} and~\ref{eq:q1}) from $\hat \Acal$ and $\hat \Bcal$ and insert them into \eqname~\eqref{eq:response:final} to get the interacting two-phonon Green functions.

-The non-interacting (harmonic) two-phonon Green function is obtained when both $\bDthree$ and $\bDfour$ equal 0.
-In appendix~\ref{app:twophonons} we report the details of the calculation.
-The final result is:

-Indeed, \eqname~\eqref{eq:chi:twophonons} is the well known two-phonon propagator for harmonic systems, and it coincides with the one obtained with the standard many-body approach.
+Indeed, if one consider a perfectly harmonic oscillator, we show in \appendixname~\ref{app:twophonons} that the response function coincides with \eqname~\eqref{eq:chi:twophonons}.
+This is the well-known two-phonon propagator for harmonic systems, and it coincides with the one obtained with the standard many-body approach.

-Notably, since usually the non-linear interaction between the probe and the ionic position is small, the diagrams \textbf{b,c} in \figurename~\ref{fig:diagram} provide a lower order signal than the harmonic (\textbf{e}) diagram.
+Notably, since usually the non-linear interaction between the probe and the ionic position is small, the diagram \figurename~\ref{fig:diagram}(\textbf{b}) provides a lower order signal than the two-phonon one (\textbf{c}).

-Indeed, all the processes represented in panels \textbf{a,b,c,d} are automatically included in the response function of the TD-SCHA introduced in \secname~\ref{sec:response}.
+Indeed, all the processes represented in \figurename~\ref{fig:diagram} are automatically included in the response function of the TD-SCHA introduced in \secname~\ref{sec:response}.
 In principle, also higher-order processes exist, where the probe interacts with more than two phonons.
-However, the Gaussian constrain on the TD-SCHA density matrix does not allow these excitations, but they are accounted for with a mean-field approach affecting the average of the derivatives of $\Acal$ and $\Bcal$ observables on the ionic probability distribution, providing a temperature dependency for the static SCHA frequencies and vertices in the diagrams reported in \figurename~\ref{fig:diagram}.
+However, the Gaussian constrain on the TD-SCHA density matrix does not allow these excitations; they are accounted within the mean-field approach, affecting the average of the derivatives of $\Acal$ and $\Bcal$ observables on the ionic probability distribution, providing a temperature dependency for the vertexes in \figurename~\ref{fig:diagram}.
+This is the result of replacing the perturbation $V^{(1)}(\bR, t)$ into $\Vsc(t)$ in the linear response theory (\eqname~\ref{eq:linear:evolution}).